dimagong/frontend/docs/project/user/invitation/index.md

 #### Description

+Guest invite will allow Managers to temporarily invite a guest into the system to provide specific data to supplement a Members profile.
+An example of this would be a reference provider providing specific information about a Members past experience.
+This ‘Reference Provider’ would be granted access to the system as a Guest, and will have temporary, limited access in which they submit the requested information.

 In order to grant access to the system, you must invite the user

 1. Open “User management” and click on a user card